Y2Y is transforming and restoring habitat in north Idaho to help climate sensitive wildlife adapt and thrive into the future.

 Of course, people and other wildlife that share space in this important region will also benefit.

 “We know that functional and connected ecosystems are more resilient to climate change.
 It’s important to be informed and guided by the past, but also by how things will be in the future.
-That’s why this project combines restoration with adaptation.”— Jessie Grossman, Y2Y’s Cabinet-Purcell program coordinator
+That’s why this project combines restoration with adaptation.”— Jessie Grossman, Y2Y’s U.S. program manager

 To date, Y2Y and its partners have come a long way.
 We have: